 Other pillow sizes, styles and shapes to consider

 If you have a king-size bed, king-size pillows and pillow cases are available to really fill the space and keep your bed looking in proportion.

-A standard 50x75cm pillowcase is sometimes called a housewife pillowcase.
-The name is an artefact from the late nineteenth century, when the Housewives’ Co-Operative adapted pillowcases to include a lip which you could fold over the pillow inside, keeping it secure inside.
+A standard 50cm x 75cm pillowcase is sometimes called a housewife pillowcase.
+The name is an artefact from the late 19th century, when the Housewives’ Co-Operative adapted pillowcases to include a lip which you could fold over the pillow inside, keeping it secure inside.
 This is taken as standard now, so standard and housewife pillowcases are the same.